 According to a recent study by CMO.com, 74% of consumers get frustrated when brand messaging has nothing to do with their interests.
 Yes, we all wish brands could see eye-to-eye, with what’s going on in our lives.
 But for brands, the path to building meaningful messaging and engagement with customers is not an easy one.
-To achieve that, marketers will need a good understanding of the differences and relationship between user data, segmentation, and personalization.
+To achieve that, marketers will need a good understanding of the differences and relationships between customer data, customer segmentation, and personalization.

 Segmentation is looking at your user data and grouping users who exhibit similar behavior or share similar attributes.
 Take, for example, behavior such as ‘users who browsed for Android phones on your site/ app’, ‘users who shopped for a handbag’, ‘users who browsed Android phones and shopped a handbag’, things like that.
 The same extends to attributes like users owning a particular model of a smartphone, users residing in a given city, and such.

 Look at the push notification on your left, for example.
-It is a case of segmentation and not necessarily personalization.
+It is a case of customer segmentation, not necessarily personalization.
 The push campaign targets users who have played or listened to the artist Najim Arshad in the past.

-Now, look at the push notification on your right – a simple example of push notification with personalization.
-Calling out the user’s first name, Sameer gives your message a ‘First-person’ perspective.
+Now, look at the push notification on your right – a simple example of a push notification with personalization.
+Calling out the user’s first name, Sameer gives your message a first-person perspective.

 Now that we understand the differences between segmentation and personalization let’s see how we can use them wisely to deliver personalized experiences to users.

 Adding users’ first names in a notification or email, like in the example above, is the first step towards personalization.
 But that only shows that you don’t know anything about the user, other than his first name